-The winter storm has hit us over here…I’m still skeptical, but hopeful nonetheless.
-In light of Martin Luther King’s birthday, I was reflecting on how diverse our country has become and even the fact that not only am I bi-racial but so is the family we’ve created now.
-My husband is from Nicaragua (often mistaken for being Filipino, which he is secretly proud of) and I never really appreciated his culture until I had the opportunity to being engulfed in it if you will.
+Even if you’re not necessarily connected to a network of churches, I was reflecting on how diverse our country has become and even the fact that not only am I bi-racial but so is the family we’ve created now.
+My husband is from Nicaragua (often mistaken for being Filipino) and I never really appreciated his culture until I had the opportunity to being engulfed in it if you will.

 Maycol (yes that’s the correct spelling of his name) traveled to the U.S. around the age of four or five, where his family left the difficulties of their country and were able to re-establish themselves here.
 Looking at my husband and his four brothers, you would never know where they began and the legacy they come from.
 My father-in-law owns his own business and my mother-in-law has worked over a decade at a whole sale florist.
 They have both worked many hard years to not only raise their children, but to pave a way for them (it’s truly amazing what they’ve done).
 One of the most influential people in their family was Mike’s grandmother who passed away from cancer several years ago (I didn’t have the opportunity to meet her unfortunately, but I was told he asked her to pray for me before we had started dating)… she was constantly giving back to her community and selflessly sharing God’s love.
 In honor of continuing her great work they began Ebenezer International Outreach.
 The premise behind the non-profit is to provide support and be a force of change in your own community, because it really starts with you.
 That meant bringing food, clothing, and even helping rebuild homes for the long-term…because sometimes one trip just isn’t enough.
 And the truth is, people really connect with consistency.